kxrtiswithak/fsnd-capstone-my-casting-agency/README.md

 the [`.flaskenv`](.flaskenv) contains app name and some other run configurations that flask will use, saving you the hassle of setting this up yourself.
 This file can be modified at your own discretion, [check this out](https://prettyprinted.com/tutorials/automatically_load_environment_variables_in_flask/) if you're curious how.

-You can hit the endpoints using the [postman collection provided](udacity-fsnd-casting-agency.postman_collection.json) or using something like curl in the command line.
+You can hit the endpoints using the [postman collection provided](udacity-fsnd-casting-agency.postman_collection.json) or using curl commands found in the sample request [for the endpoints below](#endpoints).
+You can hit the endpoints [locally](casting%20local.postman_environment.json) or [on render](casting%20render.postman_environment.json) using the respective postman environment files.

 ## API Reference